 [This isn’t a science, remember?]
 Eun chided.
 [We have to work with what we’ve got.]

 [Sorry.]
-Kora morphed back into a katana, lit by a fresh cluster of anime-sparkles.
+Kora morphed back into a katana, lit by a fresh cluster of anime-style sparkles.
 [Okay—let’s do it.]

 A circuitry-threaded key.